redhat-cop/openshift-migration-best-practices/cluster-health-checks.md

 * Check cluster compute and memory utilization: `$ oc adm top node`

 * Check the average response time of API calls in the source cluster.
 Less than 50 ms is recommended.

+* Check etcd storage performance on both the source and target clusters.
+[How to Use 'fio' to Check Etcd Disk Performance](https://access.redhat.com/solutions/4885641)

 ## Additional checks